earthboundkid/Watsuji-and-Aesthetics/6 Beyond the Bounds.md

 IM259 Motoori Norinaga down plays her religiousness.
 IM260 Motoori: Genji is all about cultivating a sense of mono-no-awaré IM258 Amida devotee
-- Defense of fiction: vs. her Buddhist milieu
+- Her own defense of fiction as fever to tell
 IM261 Defense of fiction as fever to tell
 MN507 Sharing our awaré comforts us.
 FEVER TO TELL!
 MN505 Is poetry meant to better people?
 Nope.